Optimal Triangulation of Saddle Surfaces: Saddle surfaces

 The one-parameter family of triangulations that are optimal is obtained by applying pseudo-Euclidean transformations to the symmetric solution $p_1p_2p_3$ computed above, see Figure~\ref{fig:hyperbolas}b: The set of optimal triangles consists of all triangles $p_1p_2p_3$ with $p_1=(0,0)$, $p_2=( \sqrt{\eps/2}(\sqrt5+1)\cdot m, \sqrt{\eps/2}(\sqrt5-1)/m)$, and $p_3=( \sqrt{\eps/2}(\sqrt5-1)\cdot m, \sqrt{\eps/2}(\sqrt5+1)/m)$, for $m\ne 0$, as well as their reflections in the coordinate axes and their translations.

-Given this freedom, it makes sense to choose a triangulation which optimizes some secondary criterion, like the shape of the triangles.
-Atariah~\cite[Chapter~3]{A07-a-phd} considered the problem of maximizing the smallest angle.
-He showed that the optimal triangle is always an isosceles triangle.
-In general, there are two difference shapes of isosceles triangles, corresponding to the two patterns in Figure~\ref{fig:lifted}(a) and (b).
+We can use this freedom to choose a triangulation which optimizes some secondary criterion, like the shape of the triangles. \citet[Chapter~3]{A07-a-phd} considered the problem of maximizing the smallest angle.
+He showed that the optimal triangle is, not surprisingly, always an isosceles triangle.
+In general, there are two different shapes of isosceles triangles, corresponding to the two patterns in Figure~\ref{fig:lifted}a--b.
 For a general quadratic function, these two cases have differently shaped triangles, and the best choice depends on the ratio between the eigenvalues of the quadratic form associated to~$f$.

 The family of optimal triangulations that are characterized above is somewhat counter-intuitive: The surface described by $z=2xy$ is a \emph{ruled} surface: it is swept out by a line.
 Any edge between two points on a line of the ruling has error 0, no matter how long it is.
 It seems attractive to use edges that go along the ruling.
 The above results show that this is not the best idea: it is better to ``distribute'' the error evenly to the three edges.
-If one wants to use the ruling, one can impose that $p_2$ lies on the $x$-axis.
-The optimal triangle is then an isosceles triangle $p_1p_2p_3$ with base $p_1p_2$, and its area is~$\eps$ instead of~$\eps\sqrt5$.
+If one wants to insist on following the ruling, one can impose that $p_2$ lies on the $x$-axis.
+The optimal triangle is then an isosceles triangle $p_1p_2p_3$ with a base $p_1p_2$ of arbitrary length and $p_3$ on the hyperbola $|xy|=2\eps$, and its area is~$2\eps$ instead of~$\eps\sqrt5$.

-Incidentally, the same fallacious line of reasoning has led L. Fejes T\'oth, in his celebrated book \emph{Lagerungen in der Ebene, auf der Kugel und im Raum} from 1953~\cite[Section~V.12, p.~151] {FT}, to assert erroneously that a triangulation of a ruled surface such as a hyperboloid of one sheet would require only a node density of $O(1/\sqrt\eps)$.
-For more details, see ~\cite[Section~2.4]{wintraecken}.
+Incidentally, the same fallacious line of reasoning has led L. Fejes T\'oth, in his celebrated book \emph{Lagerungen in der Ebene, auf der Kugel und im Raum} from 1953~\citep[Section~V.12, p.~151] {FT}, to assert erroneously that a ruled surface such as a hyperboloid of one sheet could be triangulated with a triangle density of only $O(1/\sqrt\eps)$.
+For more details, see ~\citet[Section~2.4]{wintraecken}.